All children should have regular dental, hearing and vision examinations.

 • Keep your child away from harmful chemicals.

-• See your family doctor if your child experiences eye infections such as pink eye (conjunctivitis) or blocked tear ducts.
+• See your optometrist or primary care provider if your child experiences eye infections such as pink eye (conjunctivitis) or blocked tear ducts in addition to annual exams.

 How often should my child's vision be checked?